rmit-astm/network/data/README.md

 ## Files to download

-Download the following files for the relevant network location.
+Download the following files (as required) for the relevant network location.

 ### Bendigo
 | File                     | Description                                       |